 TGaz Editor: Modify the second paragraph of Cl.
 11.22.6.1.1 as shown below:

 The initiating STA in Figure 11-33 (Concurrent FTM sessions) establishes sessions with responding STA 1 and responding STA 2 on different channels.
-The sessions’ burst availability window instance periodicity might be different as well as the RSTAs’ clock offsets and thus, over time, some temporal conflicts may occur.
-To overcome this, during each availability window the initiating STA indicates its availability.
+Since the initiating STAs may not be able to be on channel (for instance, the initiating is in the middle of some other activity) at the start of the negotiated time window (i.e., burst instance in the case of EDCA based ranging measurement exchange or availability window in the case of TB ranging measurement exchange) to execute the measurement exchange, within each instance of the negotiated time window, the initiating STA indicates it availability to start the measurement exchange.